 In this doctoral program, firstly, the high performance internal and external I/O interface designs for 3D/2.5D stacking and BS-PDN technologies will be investigated, respectively.
 Then, the corresponding ESD protection and prevention strategies will also be fully evaluated to achieve more reliable internal and external I/O interfaces in STCO scaling era.

-The reference code for this position is 2021-038.
-Mention this reference code on your application form.
+The reference code of this topic is 2021-038.
+Please mention this on your application.